znxDomain/nxAccountSaveResearch/README.md

 0x80  | 0x10  | user UUID 7
 0x90  | 0x10  | user UUID 8
 0xA0  | 0x10  | user UUID 9

+### baas/[uuid].dat
+This file is what links a UUID to a NAS ID.
+I don't know much about it, except that the NAS ID is in a file that is named with the accounts UUID.

+The NASID is 8 bytes at 0x10.
+Each byte is big-endian and the whole thing needs reversed.